 St. Patrick's Island

 CMLC’s redevelopment of St. Patrick’s Island was a key component of our place-making strategy for the Rivers District.
 Creating infrastructure and developing programs to bring public spaces to life are central to our redevelopment efforts.
+In 2010, we embarked on a master planning process to shape the future of St. Patrick’s Island and two years later we announced the selection of New York-based W Architecture and Denver-based Civitas as the team to realize that vision.

 The revitalized island’s attractions and enhancements include: